MaxLap/activerecord_where_assoc/README.md

 * You have to use `#from` as condition for `#where_assoc_*` method (possibly because a scope needs it).
 * This might result in a difference execution plan for the query since the query ends up being quite different.

+#### :poly_belongs_to
+Polymorphic belongs_to are tricky because the query can end up searching in multiple tables, and just knowing which Models to look into can require an expensive query.
+It's also frequent that you don't want to query every options but just a few that match your needs.

+This option allows to choose to do the expensive query or to specify which tables (Models) to query for a polymorphic belongs_to.
+When you specify the model, you can even specify additional scoping specific to that model.

+Can be:
+* `:pluck` to do a `#pluck` of the `*_type` column to detect to possible choices.
+This can have a performance cost for big tables
+* a model or an `Array` of model to specify which models to consider.
+This avoids the performance cost of `:pluck` and allows you to only consider specific models, ignoring the other ones.
+  Note, this is not instances, it's actual models, ex: `[Post, Comment]`
+* a Hash to do the same as Array, placing the models in the keys of the Hash, but this also allows to apply specific conditions for the model as keys.
+  The conditions are either a proc (behaves like the block) or the same thing `#where` accepts (String, Hash, Array, nil).
+Ex:
+  List.where_assoc_exists(:items,
+                          nil,
+                          poly_belongs_to: {Car => "color = blue",
+                                            Computer => proc { brand_new.where(core: 4) } })
+* :raise to raise an exception when this happens.
+This is the default

 ## Supported Rails versions

 Rails 4.1 to 5.2 are supported with Ruby 2.1 to 2.5.